 Your relationship with your electric utility

 If you participate in the program, your primary relationship for electricity will remain with your electric utility (National Grid or Eversource).
 Participating in Bellingham Power Choice changes only your electricity supplier and the rate you are charged for the electricity supply portion of your bill.
-Beginning with your first bill after program enrollment, you will see the Town’s electricity supplier listed as your electricity supplier under supply services, and you will see the program rate for your electricity supply rate.
+Beginning with your first bill after program enrollment, you will see the Direct Energy listed as your electricity supplier under supply services, and you will see the program rate for your electricity supply rate.
 Otherwise:

 - Your bill will continue to come from your electric utility (National Grid or Eversource).